danfinnie/danfinniecom2/union.md

 From both a moral and a business perspective, I think they were right.
 Google is coming from a position of strength and competing based on data, user trust, and innovation.
 In this space, good morals align with good business sense:
 * Google’s greatest asset is its employees, and these repeated scandals are leading some to quit, demoralizing others, and leaving behind the complacent ones.
 Are the remaining employees the ones who are thinking of revolutionary, world-changing ideas?
 * Google should address the environmental and bias issues with AI, not try to sweep them under the rug.
-Not doing so is as short-sighted as Exxon-Mobile pretending that climate change doesn’t exist.
+Not doing so is as short-sighted as ExxonMobile pretending that climate change doesn’t exist.
 True leadership would embrace these challenges, developing solutions rather than hiding problems.
 * AI research is increasingly done at tech companies instead of universities.
 If Google wants top researchers and to collaborate with universities, it should offer them true academic freedom.
 * Public trust in Google is shaken by these reports.
 For instance, I would not ride in a Tesla or Uber self-driving car because I know that they have grueling cultures that promote making and hiding mistakes.
-I have considered travelling to Phoenix to ride in a Waymo self driving car because I believe that they have a safety-first culture.
+I have considered travelling to Phoenix to ride in a Waymo self-driving car because I believe that they have a safety-first culture.
 How many users have switched to Apple products or other search engines because they don’t trust Google?
 How many people will start unchecking tracking consent options?

 I don’t feel mistreated as a worker by Google, but I think that the company’s recent decisions have hurt both its moral compass and business position.